caiks/WBOT02/README.md

 The representations are the best so far.
 There is lots of different model around faces.
 Clearly if we are not capturing features at larger scales very well, then at smaller we can at least capture detail - implies that a two level model might be interesting.

 already mentioned above at 'Clearly the smaller scale model captures smaller features more closely.'

+58 has the best contour003, contour004 and contour005 by far of all models

 59 vs 55 - mode 7, highest 10-valent growth both to 1m and greater than expected to 3m, similar multiplier